maxjn/taypo/note.md

 - ADD privacy policy template

-- 4 Feature Boxes got dynamic using acf ✓
+- Banner ,Counter and Latest Posts Blocks got dynamic using acf ✓

+- 'BOx Count' in "counter.php" needs to be fixed to show more or less than 3 count boxes